ITBE-Lab/MA/README.md

                                                    insertion/deletion.

     --Pick_Local_Seed_Set_C_-_Maximal_Gap_Penalty <int> [100]
-                                                   Maximal Gap cost penalty during local seed set computation.
+                                                   Maximal gap cost penalty during local seed set computation.

-    --Maximal_Gap_Size <int> [20]                  If the gap between seeds is larger than <val> on query or reference, the dual extension process is used to fill the gap.
-Dual extension is more expensive if the extension does not Z-drop, but more efficient otherwise.
+    --Maximal_Gap_Size <int> [20]                  If the gap between seeds is larger than <val> on query or reference, a dual extension process is used for filling the gap.
+Dual extension is more expensive, if the extension does not Z-drop, but more efficient otherwise.

     --Minimum_Genome_Size_for_Heuristics <int> [10000000]
-                                                   Some heuristics can only be applied on long enough genomes.
-Disables: SoC score Drop-off if the genome is shorter than <val>.
+                                                   Some heuristics can only be applied on genomes of sufficient size.
+The parameter disables the SoC score Drop-off, if the genome is shorter than
+                                                   <val>.

     --Disable_All_Heuristics <bool> [false]        Disables all runtime heuristics.
-(Intended for debugging.)
+(For debugging purposes)

 Dynamic Programming options:
     --Match_Score <int> [2]                        Match score.
 (Used in the context of Dynamic